SoftwareAG/c8y-docs/content/cockpit/data-explorer-bundle/changing-visualization.md

   - app_development
 ---

-In the data explorer, data points (that is measurements or sensor data) can be visualized.
+In the data explorer, data points (measurements or sensor data) can be visualized.

 {{< c8y-admon-req >}}
 ROLES & PERMISSIONS: